 Fencing: The Project is required by the National Electric Code to have security fencing at least 7 feet in height.
-Further, Kane County Ordinance 25-5-4-9, Section Q., Paragraph 1. states "A fence of at least eight (8) feet and not more than twenty-five (25) feet in height shall enclose and secure the Commercial Solar Energy Facility."
+Further, Kane County Ordinance 25-5-4-9, Section Q., Paragraph 1. states "A fence of at least eight (8) feet and not more than twenty-five (25) feet in height shall enclose and secure the Commercial Solar

+Energy Facility."
 The facility will install security fencing.
 The applicant prefers to use welded wire mesh fencing with a grid pattern approximately 4 inches by 4 inches.
 This type of fence is not as visibly intrusive as chain-link or wooden panel privacy fencing.
 If, in addition to security, the fence is also intended to provide visual screening, a wooden panel fence is a reasonable alternative.

-Aesthetics: The Project proposes planting various Illinois native deciduous and evergreen trees and shrubs in the areas designated as "Vegetative Buffer" in the Zoning Site Plan (Appendix B).
+Aesthetics: The Project proposes planting various Illinois native deciduous and evergreen trees and shrubs in the area(s) designated as "Vegetative Buffer" in the Zoning Site Plan (Appendix B).
 The Vegetative Buffer is intended to minimize the visibility of the proposed solar energy facility.
-In the zoning site plan, the buffer is north of the fence on the north-northeast side of the project area.
-Existing trees will limit visibility for the neighbor to the west and along Harter Road.
-Additional plantings will be added if needed.
+In the zoning site plan, the buffer is located north of the fence parallel to Huntley Road, and to the west and the south of the neighboring home at 38W715 Huntley Road.
+Additional plantings can and will be added if needed.
 The plantings are expected to follow the pattern depicted in the image below.